Victor Hettigoda

 Deshabandu Victor Hettigoda (1937 – 2 April 2022) was a Sri Lankan entrepreneur and a candidate for the 2005 Sri Lankan presidential election.
-He was considered as one of the most successful Sri Lankan entrepreneurs post-independence.
+He is considered as one of the most successful Sri Lankan entrepreneurs post-independence and well-known for inventing the world-renowned ayurvedic brand, Siddhalepa.
 He died on 2 April 2022, at the age of 84.

 Early life

 Hettigoda, Chairman of Hettigoda Group of Companies, was born at Kananke, Matara in 1937 to a family of resounding standing, reputation and admiration.
 Victor was the fifth of a family of nine children.
 He received his education at Rahula College, Matara.
 On leaving school, he joined his father as a 'helper student' in pursuit of the ancestral noble profession of Ayurveda Medicine.
 It took him nearly 12 years to learn the art of Ayurveda Medicine.
 He spent many late nights burning the mid-night oil, engrossed in the "Ola Leaf" Manuscripts and books on Ayurveda.

 Victor was married to a school teacher and has two daughters and a son.
 The children are also involved in his businesses.